 The Arts Desk (UK) wrote this article about the festival - well worth a read, to really get into the vibe of the festival: "Cultural excellence at the top of the world."

-The third festival, will take place in Longyearbyen, in the days between 6th and 12th of February 2020 - and will focus on the theme "extremes".
+The third festival, will take place in Longyearbyen, in the days between 6th and 12th of February 2020 - save the dates!